osmbe/road-completion-old/README.md

 Updates npm packages and run the _get-data_ that does a couple of things:

-- Downloads OSM-data for Belgium.
+- Downloads OSM-data for Antwerp.
-- Splits this into vector tiles using [tippecanoe](https://github.com/mapbox/tippecanoe): belgium.mbtiles
+- Splits this into vector tiles using [tippecanoe](https://github.com/mapbox/tippecanoe): antwerp.mbtiles
 - Donwloads road data from the flemish government called 'wegenregister'.
 - Splits this also into vector tiles: wegenregister.mbtiles